ayeuhugyu/PepperBot/README.md

-finally got around to rewriting this
+finally got around to at least starting to rewrite this

 basically:\
 this is a discord bot\